You'll find photos of beefcake actors from the 1930s through the 1980s. For some of the actors here, I'm currently trying to build pages.

 Chad Everett (1936-2012)

 Chad Everett made several films early in his career, such as Get Yourself a College Girl (1964) and the low-budget horror film Journey into Midnight (1968).
-He has had more success on television, starring in Medical Center.
+He had more success on television, starring in Medical Center.
+He passed away in July 2012 after a fight with lung cancer.
 The photo above is from Everett's 1963 TV series The Dakotas.

 Chad Everett Movies Available from Movies Unlimited

 James Franciscus (1934-1991)

 Family man James Franciscus got his start in films in the 1957 feature Four Boys and a Gun.
 Although he acted in a number of movies (most notably the 1969 western/sci-fi thriller The Valley of Gwangi), Franciscus is probably better known for his television roles in such popular series as Mr. Novak (1963-1965); Longstreet (1971-1972); and Hunter (1977).
 In the 1970s, Franciscus turned his efforts to producing and acting in many TV films.
 He passed away in 1991 at the age of 57.